 Secondly, training should go beyond regulatory and technical audit topics.
 Each auditor is a liaison to the business, and an ambassador for the compliance function within your organization.
 Train them, mentor them, and help them become a welcome member of the organization.
 The return on investment will go well beyond the results of a controls test.

 Finally, audit technology has caught up with the demands of the audit world.
 However, there is an over-saturation of older, over-engineered solutions in the market.
 Be aware of the technology and its underlying platform.
-A well-made solution increases the opportunity to minimize unnecessary administrative tasks and can automate repetitive updates which are of little value to the company.
+A well-made SOX management solution increases the opportunity to minimize unnecessary administrative tasks and can automate repetitive updates which are of little value to the company.

 Consider the three strategies outlined, and help your audit teams unburden themselves from unnecessary expectations and focus on delivering the most valuable and cost-effective results to their organization.
 To learn how AuditBoard can help you get the most out of your audit program, contact us below.